mgrygles/buildstuff2020-workshop/README.md

 1. Auto-Scaling

-1. Create an OpenShift pipeline and deploy your Vert.x app with it

-1. Debugging Tips
+1. Create a reactive Java application using Quarkus

+Click the link below to get started & have fun!!
+Happy coding :smiley:

 ---

-Click the link below to get started.
-Have fun! :smiley:

 **[OpenShift Serverless on Red Hat OpenShift on IBM Cloud](openshift/1-Prereqs.md)**